Affenpinscher: History

-The word 'Affenpinscher' derives from Affe, German for 'ape' or 'monkey'; it is sometimes translated as 'Monkey Terrier', although the dog is a pinscher and not a terrier.
+The word 'Affenpinscher' derives from Affe, German for 'ape' or 'monkey'; it is sometimes translated as 'Monkey Terrier', although the dog is a Pinscher and not a terrier.

 The origins of the Pinscher group of dogs are unknown.
 Dogs of this type, both rough-haired and smooth-haired, were traditionally kept as carriage dogs or as stable dogs, and so were sometimes known as Stallpinscher; they were capable ratters.
 Until the late nineteenth century, both rough-haired and smooth-haired types were known as Deutscher Pinscher, and came from the same lineage; puppies of both types could occur in the same litter.

 In 1880 the Pinscher was recorded in the Deutschen Hundestammbuch of the Verein zur Veredelung der Hunderassen.
+The animal illustrator Jean Bungartz included an illustration of the "Zwergaffenpintscher" in his Kynos: Handbuch zur Beurteilung der Racen-Reinheit des Hundes in 1884, and also in his Illustrirtes Muster Hunde-Buch in 1890.
 In 1895 Ludwig Beckmann described five varieties of Pinscher – the rough- and smooth-haired Pinscher, the rough- and smooth-haired Miniature Pinscher, and the Affenpinscher.
 In 1895 a breed society, the Pinscher-Schnauzer-Klub, was established for both types, both rough- and smooth-haired.

-Dogs of the Affenpinscher type have been known since about 1600.
-There were originally thought to be two sizes, the larger size is now extinct.
-The larger size was approximately 12 to 13 in, and came in colours of grey, fawn, black, tan, and red.
-White feet and chests were also common.
-The breed was created to be a ratter in homes, working to remove rodents from kitchens, and also granaries and stables.
-Early breeders crossed the various schnauzers and pinschers with the goal to create a mouser who also was a good companion dog.
-Some of the breeds that may have been included to produce the Affenpinscher are pugs, German pinschers, schnauzers and silky pinschers.

-The breed predates and is ancestral to the Griffon Bruxellois (Brussels Griffon) and Miniature Schnauzer which was thought to be from affenpinschers crossed with standard schnauzers in addition to other breeds.
-The breed was recognised by the AKC in 1935 and the FCI in 1955.
+The first volume of its stud-book was published in 1902; fourteen Affenpinschers were listed.